 EPSL has adopted an approach to procurement which will start with the Registration of Interest and Prequalification ("ROIP") of potential proponents to identify companies and consortia with the experience and financial capability to undertake the project.
 The Company has registered its interest as a miner in the ROIP.
 On June 11, 2013 EPSL announced that two consortia that registered an interest in participating in a Request for Proposal phase ("RFP") have been shortlisted to prepare their bids, to finance, design, build and operate the MUIOF at the Port.
-The two consortia are: Qube Pty Ltd and Brookfield Infrastructure (Australia) Pty Ltd; and Yilgarn Esperance Solution consortium (which comprises of McConnell Dowell Constructors (Aust) Pty Ltd, Asciano and Marubeni Corporation Ltd).
+The two consortia are: Qube Pty Ltd and Brookfield Infrastructure (Australia) Pty Ltd; and Yilgarn Esperance Solution consortium (which comprises of McConnell Dowell Constructors (Aust) Pty Ltd, Asciano and Marubeni Corporation Ltd) and submitted their RFP tenders in November 2013.